 You want other people to be able to find the work that you publish, and so selecting a journal that is already indexed in one of the major literature databases (Web of Science or Scopus) is important.
+You can read more about literature databases and what you can do with them here.
+You can search one of these databases to determine whether or not your journal in indexed there, but many of the journals advertise on their home pages where they are indexed.
 Be aware that when new journals are indexed, they are usually done with their entire back catalogue.
 Thus, if a journal advertises that it will be listed by one of major literature databases, your submission will likely be listed eventually, even if not immediately.

 No matter what your paper is about it will fall within an existing subject area.
 A good way of determining your subject area is to look at those listed by literature database like Web of Science or Scopus.
 These databases have subject areas which contain groups of journals.
 You can look through the journals that you cite in your references, then check with Web of Science or Scopus to see which subject area the majority of them are grouped into.

 Journals have different hierarchies of scope.
 Some journals attempt to take on the full gambit of science (e.g. Science and Nature) while others are only interested in a particular taxonomic group.
 In general, the impact factor of the journal is likely to be linked to the diversity of the scope.
 This is not always the case.
 There are some taxonomically specific journals with high impact, and there are some general journals with low impact.